 from:@ followed by the display name for a coworker will limit your search to any user.
 For example, from:@Justin Pot will limit your search to only messages by me (so only the good ones).

-from:me will show you only things you wrote.
+from:me will show you only the messages you wrote.

 in: followed by a channel name will limit your search to a specific channel.
 For example, in:#general will limit the search to #general.